 A woman’s risk of developing ovarian cancer is about 1 in 78, according to the American Cancer Society.
 One of the best ways to evaluate your risk is based on your personal and family history.
 About 20% to 25% of women diagnosed with ovarian cancer have a family history of the disease.

 Genetics can play a role.
-The most significant risk factor for ovarian cancer is an inherited genetic mutation in one of two genes: breast cancer gene 1 (BRCA1) or breast cancer gene 2 (BRCA2).
-Since these genes are linked to both breast and ovarian cancer, women who have had breast cancer are at an increased risk of ovarian cancer.
+The most significant risk factor for ovarian cancer is inheriting a genetic mutation recognized as being at-risk for ovarian cancer such as BRCA1 (breast cancer gene 1) or BRCA2 (breast cancer gene 2).
+Since genes such as these are linked to both breast and ovarian cancer, women who have had breast cancer are at an increased risk of ovarian cancer.
 Uterine, colon, and rectal cancers are also associated with an increased risk of ovarian cancer.
-To determine if you are at risk of ovarian cancer, you should be evaluated by a board-certified genetic counselor.
+To determine if you are at risk of ovarian cancer, you should consider being evaluated by a board-certified genetic counselor.